-The information technology revolution of the last ten years has now fully reached the classroom, enhancing and expanding the teaching and learning experience.
-Digital materials that are now available to the teacher trainer include projected illustrations, charts and graphs; recorded and/or real-time digital video and audio; animations and interactive simulations; and real-time feed-back and communications.
-Educators all over the world have realized the value of computers and the emerging information technology tools for enhancing the quality of engineering education and training.
-The capability of the computer to interact with its user, to compute and then display the results of that interaction in a dynamic form provide an excellent avenue for learning that is simply not available in or classical classroom textbook a environments.
-Educators have exploited now a days computers' capability by developing educational computer packages to solve standard engineering problems and illustrate fundamental engineering concepts and phenomena.
+Information and communication technologies are bringing about an industrial revolution on the scale of that which rocked the 19th century.
+The rapid diffusion of these new technologies at all levels of economic, social, political and educational lives is thus gradually transforming our modern society into an information society.
+Educators all over the world have realized the value of computers and the emerging information technology tools for enhancing engineering education and training.
+The capability of the computer to interact with its user, to compute and then display the results of that interaction in a dynamic form provide an excellent avenue for learning that is simply not available in classical classroom or a textbook environments.
+Educators have exploited now a days computers' capability by developing educational computer packages to solve standard engineering problems ad illustrate fundamental engineering concepts and phenomena.
 Such programs range from simple routines written in Basic programming language to full multimedia packages.

-The advance in information technology tools in the form of the World Wide Web, HTML, Java programming, Microsoft Office.
-Scientific Computing Environments and Multimedia have been shown to offer real opportunities for enhancing the quality of engineering education and training.
-Many Web-based educational packages have been presented in the technical literature; Lee (2002), Emami (2001), Devenport (1999) and Kamal et al. comparisons (1999) presented between traditional and web-based approaches applied to engineering education and training.
+The advance in information technology tools in the form of the World Wide Web, HTML, Java programming, Microsoft Office, Scientific Computing environments (Matlab, Mathcad) and Multimedia have been shown to offer real opportunities for enhancing the quality of engineering education and training.
+Many Web-based educational packages have been presented in the technical literature; Lee (2002), Subrata (2001), Devenport (1999, 1998) and Kamal et al. (1999) presented comparisons between traditional and web-based approaches applied to mechanical engineering education and training.
 These educators showed clearly the capability of web-based and computer based packages to enhance the quality of engineering education.
+McClellan (2002) and Grunwald et al. (1999) showed that the scientific computing environment (Matlab) is a powerful tool which can be used by educators to teach in an interactive medium engineering concepts.
+Applications have been demonstrated through a variety of engineering fields such as fluid mechanics, thermodynamics, heat transfer, Static, physics and signal processing, just to name these.